Romantics Anonymous (TV series)

-Romantics Anonymous (匿名の恋人たち) is a 2025 Netflix original Japanese-South Korean television series based on the 2010 French-Belgian romantic comedy film of the same name directed by Sho Tsukikawa.
-Starring Shun Oguri, Han Hyo-joo, Yuri Nakamura, and Jin Akanishi, the series follows a talented chocolatier who begins working at a small chocolate store despite her extreme shyness, which makes daily life challenging.
+Romantics Anonymous (匿名の恋人たち) is a 2025 Japanese romantic comedy television series based on the 2010 French-Belgian film of the same name by Jean-Pierre Améris and Philippe Blasband.
+Directed by Sho Tsukikawa, it stars Shun Oguri, Han Hyo-joo, Yuri Nakamura, and Jin Akanishi.
+The series follows a talented chocolatier who begins working at a small chocolate store despite her extreme shyness, which makes daily life challenging.

-The first two episodes of the series premiered at the 30th Busan International Film Festival in the 'On Screen' section on September 19, 2025.
-The series became available to stream worldwide on Netflix on October 16.
+The first two episodes of the Romantics Anonymous premiered at the 30th Busan International Film Festival in the On Screen section on September 19, 2025.
+The series was released globally on Netflix on October 16.
 It garnered positive reviews and successful viewership, immediately rising to number one on Netflix's Japanese series chart, as well as ranking within the Top 10 in thirteen countries globally.

 Synopsis

 A man and a woman meet by chance and bond over their love for chocolate.
 Both live with different types of anxiety; the man feels uncomfortable touching others, and the woman finds it hard to look people in the eye.
 These challenges make their growing relationship both difficult and sweet.